rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 .. index:: Rewrite flags!
 C
 .. index:: Flags!
 C

-The \verb~[C]~ or \verb~[chain]~ flag indicates that the RewriteRule is chained to the next rule.
+The ``[C]`` or ``[chain]`` flag indicates that the RewriteRule is chained to the next rule.
 That is, if the rule matches, then it is processed as usual and control moves on to the next rule.
 However, if it does not match, then the next rule, and any other rules that are chained together, will be skipped.

 CO - cookie
 '''''''''''